JW9MsjwjnpdRLFw/RMT/README.md

   + Firstly, we use the dataset to train 3 autonomous driving E2E models with different CNN architectures for speed prediction.
 The inputs are driving scene images and the labels are speeds for each image provided in the dataset.
   + Secondly, we use the dataset to train Pix2pixHD GAN, which will be introduced in detail later.
-+ We use a part of images from BDD100K dataset to train UNIT GAN for transforming day-time driving scene to night time.
++ We use a part of images from BDD100K dataset to train UNIT GAN for transforming day-time driving scenes to night time.
 We manually random select day-time and night time images to construct the dataset.
-The detail training process of UNIT could be seen in the [official github](https://github.com/mingyuliutw/UNIT).
+The detailed training process of UNIT could be seen in the [official github](https://github.com/mingyuliutw/UNIT).

 + The cityscape dataset could be downloaded from ```https://www.cityscapes-dataset.com/```.
 Then the dataset should be re-organized as [pix2pixHD official github](https://github.com/NVIDIA/pix2pixHD) introduces.
 Before you use the dataset for `UNIT`, `OpenCV` and `UGATIT`, please run the following code to change the image into 224\*224.
 Please put the source dataset and the formatted dataset in the same root folder.
-If you use this dataset for `Pix2pix`, you do nnot need to make changes on this dataset.
+If you use this dataset for `Pix2pix`, you do not need to make changes on this dataset.

 ```python
 python image_crop.py --input_path <> --output_path <>